openshift/origin/docs/routing.md

 * The machine may or may not be registered with the master.
 Optimally it will not serve pods while also serving as the router
 * The machine must not have services running on it that bind to host port 80 since this is what the router uses for traffic

-To install the router pod you use the `hack/install-router.sh` script, passing it the router id, master ip, and, optionally, the OpenShift executable.
+To install the router pod you use the `hack/install-router.sh` script, passing it the router id, master url, and, optionally, the OpenShift executable.
 If the executable is not passed the script will try to find it via the `PATH`.
 If the script is still unable to find the OpenShift executable then it will simply create the `/tmp/router.json` file and stop.
-It is then up to the user to issue the `openshift kubectl create` command manually.
+It is then up to the user to issue the `openshift cli create` command manually.

 ### Manually